 Want peace of mind?

-Once you’re comfortable with your monthly repayments for your loan and comprehensive insurance (all of which we can assist you with).
+Once you’re comfortable with your monthly repayments for your loan and comprehensive insurance (all of which your broker can assist with).
 You can have peace of mind knowing that you won’t have unexpected expenses to keep your car on the road and keep your life running on time.
-We can even extend the manufacturer’s warranty for you to ensure peace of mind for an even greater period if you don’t plan on upgrading your car once the manufacturer’s warranty expires.
+Your broker can even extend the manufacturer’s warranty for you to ensure peace of mind for an even greater period if you don’t plan on upgrading your car once the manufacturer’s warranty expires.

 Before approaching any lenders or searching for cars, the most important thing for you to know is how much you can afford each month for your car.
 This includes not just the repayment for the loan, but also your insurance and running costs for the car as well.

 Whether you have a specific asset in mind, or just a set of requirements you needs to fulfil, everyone has different wants and needs when it comes to taking out finance.
-The more you can let us know about what you want or what you need, the better we are able to fulfil your dream.
+The more you can let your broker know about what you want or what you need, the better they are able to fulfil your dream.

 When it comes to taking out finance, there is no such thing as too much documentation.
-We will always strive to make the process as smooth as possible with the minimum amount of documentation, however, the more prepared you are, the quicker we can make the process for you.
+Your broker will always strive to make the process as smooth as possible with the minimum amount of documentation, however, the more prepared you are, the quicker they can make the process for you.
 Be prepared with IDs, residential and employment histories, payslips, bank statements, or tax returns and profit and loss statements if you’re self-employed.
-The more prepared you are the more efficient we are.
+The more prepared you are the more efficient they are.

-Once you know the above, enquire online or call us directly and we can help you with the rest.
-If there’s anything above you need assistance with, not to worry, our devoted team can answer all your questions and find the deal that best suits your requirements.
-We can guide you along the way no matter how early, or late, in the process you are.
-We put your mind at ease and make finding the best deal easy from start to finish.
+Once you know the above, enquire online or call a specialised bad credit finance broker directly and they can help you with the rest.
+If there’s anything above you need assistance with, not to worry, a devoted broker can answer all your questions and find the deal that best suits your requirements.
+They can guide you along the way no matter how early, or late, in the process you are.
+They put your mind at ease and make finding the best deal easy from start to finish.